 ABOUT THE AUTHOR

 Adam Leitman Bailey is an award-winning and New York Times best-selling author.
-Besides being a highly-ranked New York real estate attorney at the eponymous real estate law firm he started 18 years ago, he is the father of two young children and the owner of several properties.
-For the New York Times, Wall Street Journal, and several other national media outlets, Bailey frequently contributes his real estate expertise and advice.
+Besides being an author, he is the father of two young children and the owner of several properties.
+For the New York Times, Wall Street Journal, and several other national media outlets, Bailey frequently contributes his real estate advice.
 In 2017, he was also named Humanitarian of the Year by a local high school for his charitable efforts.

 ABOUT THE BOOK